psychemedia/storytelling-notes/tales-to-tell.md

 (When the children grow impatient and heg for a continuation of the story, they are told that there are many sheep and that up to this time only a few have crossed.
 A little later when their impatience again breaks out, they are told that the sheep are still cross- ing.
 And so on indefinitely.
 In concluMon:)
 In fact there were so many sheep that when morn- ing came they were still crossing, and then it was time for the shepherd to turn around and drive them back again to pasture!

-??there is a nasruddin or birbal stroy with a similar sense
+??there is a nasruddin or birbal story with a similar sense